 The second of five descriptions of Epaphroditus, a selfless servant, is “fellow worker.”

 Epaphroditus was a man who was not afraid of work.
-Someone has said that there are two kinds of workers among Christians: those who are willing to work and those willing to let them work!
+Someone has said that there are two kinds of workers among Christians: those willing to work and those willing to let them work!
 “Well, I am going to serve Jesus Christ as soon as my children are grown.”
 By then, you will have less to contribute and be burdened with entrenched patterns of selfish living.
 Paul viewed this man as a companion in labor for Jesus Christ.
 People who serve the Lord together have a special fellowship:

 “For we are God’s fellow workers.”
 (1 Co 3:9)